On the Dirichlet-kernel Gasser--M\"uller estimator and its competitors for fixed design regression on the simplex: Real-data application

 \section{Real-data application}

 The GEMAS (Geochemical mapping of agricultural and grazing land soils) project is a large-scale geochemical survey conducted across Europe, managed by EuroGeoSurveys \citep{doi:10.1016/j.scitotenv.2012.02.032}.
 The primary aim of this project was to analyze the chemical composition of soil samples from various agricultural and grazing lands.
 By establishing a consistent and systematic sampling strategy, the project gathered a comprehensive dataset spanning 33 European countries.
-This effort allows for the identification of baseline concentrations of major and trace elements in topsoil, providing insights into natural and anthropogenic influences on soil composition.
+This effort allowed for the identification of baseline concentrations of major and trace elements in topsoil, providing insights into natural and anthropogenic influences on soil composition.

 Each soil sample was collected from the top 20 cm of the soil profile to standardize the dataset.
-The GEMAS dataset, accessible in the GitHub repository of \citet{DaayebGenestKhardaniKlutchnikoffOuimet2025github}, is notable for its broad coverage, extensive number of samples, and rigorous analytical techniques.
-Among the suite of data collected are properties such as elemental concentrations, particle size distribution, and pH levels measured in a calcium chloride (CaCl2) solution.
-The use of CaCl2 provides a stabilized ionic strength, which results in more consistent and realistic pH readings, better representing the conditions encountered by plant roots in soil.
+The GEMAS dataset, accessible in the GitHub repository \cite{DaayebGenestKhardaniKlutchnikoffOuimet2026github}, is notable for its broad coverage, extensive number of samples, and rigorous analytical techniques.
+Among the suite of data collected are properties such as elemental concentrations, particle size distribution, and pH levels measured in a calcium chloride (CaCl$_2$) solution.
+The use of CaCl$_2$ provides a stabilized ionic strength, which results in more consistent and realistic pH readings, better representing the conditions encountered by plant roots in soil.

-The simulation study conducted in Section~\ref{sec:simulations} has shown that the LL smoother with Dirichlet kernel, in \eqref{eq:LL.estimator}, outperforms both the new GM estimator with Dirichlet kernel, in \eqref{eq:GM.estimator}, and the NW estimator with Dirichlet kernel, in \eqref{eq:NW.estimator}.
-Therefore, the present section analyzes part of the GEMAS dataset using the LL smoother.

-After removing the few rows with missing information, the dataset comprises 2083 design points of the form $\bb{x}_i = (x_{i,1}, x_{i,2})$, which represent the (renormalized) proportions of sand and silt in each soil sample, respectively.
+After the few rows with missing information were removed, the dataset comprises 2083 design points of the form $\bb{x}_i = (x_{i,1}, x_{i,2})$, which represent the (renormalized) proportions of sand and silt in each soil sample, respectively.
 The proportion of clay is determined by the complement, $1 - x_{i,1} - x_{i,2}$.
-The pH in CaCl2 of each sample, denoted $y_i$, serves as an explanatory variable.
-The goal is to use the LL smoother to estimate the pH in CaCl2 based on soil composition.
+The pH in CaCl$_2$ of each sample, denoted $y_i$, is the response variable.
+The goal is to use the D-LL estimator to estimate the pH in CaCl$_2$ based on soil composition.
 This nonparametric regression estimate helps in understanding how soil texture influences pH levels, which is critical for agricultural management and assessing soil quality.